Degree Offered

 Child Development and Family Studies (CDFS) program focuses on development from birth through age eight, focusing on typical and atypical development, with an emphasis on preparing students to work with young children and families.
 Students will also complete field experiences and internships in settings that serve children and families.
 The Bachelor of Science in CDFS is best suited for students interested in working with young children and their families, including careers as a family/parent educator, Head Start teacher, nursery school teacher, and family support worker.

-Admissions for 2025-2026
+Admissions for 2026-2027

 Incoming Freshmen

-Internal and Outside WVU Transfer
+Internal and External Transfer Students

-- 2.0 cumulative university GPA
+- At least a 2.0 cumulative university GPA is required for admission to the program

 Major Code: 5506